-STUDENT DEVELOPMENT
+STUDENT DEVELOPMENT Humanities (810) 989-5578

-Student Success Center (810) 989-5520

 SD 110 Career Development.
 This is a course for students who are exploring or questioning their career choice.
 Classroom interaction and activity foster a learning environment that promotes self-awareness of values, interests, personality, skills and lifestyle goals.
 Students will investigate careers by the use of occupational interviews and research using the internet and computerized software applications.
 The goal of this course is to identify career alternatives and learn the decision making process for future career choices.
+Prerequisite: None 1 credit = 1 lecture

 SD 120 Assertive Behavior.
 This course is designed to help students learn to express beliefs, feelings, needs and preferences in an honest, direct and appropriate manner.
 Students will learn to distinguish between non-assertive, assertive and aggressive responses as well as to identify the basic tenets of human rights.
 Assertive skills will be learned through in-class discussion, lecture, reading material and role playing.
+Prerequisite: None

-Prerequisite: None 1 credit = 1 lecture OC
+1 credit = 1 lecture OC